37 Realistic Lifestyle Tips to Help You Prepare to Retire Early

 Slowing down this buying process and using the rational brain can reduce your impulse buying throughout the month and decrease your spending.

-4) You own too much stuff and you have cash sitting in your closets, attic, garage.
+4) You own too much stuff, and you have cash sitting in your closets, attic, and garage.
 Sell items you no longer use or need on Facebook Marketplace, LetGo, Mercari, or other sites.

-5) Stop scrolling social media with your spare time and pick up online freelance gigs.
-There are many different websites like Fiverr.com that post short freelance jobs with hundreds of categories.
+5) Stop scrolling social media in your spare time and pick up online freelance gigs.
+There are many different websites, like Fiverr.com, that post short freelance jobs with hundreds of categories.
 Can you help someone edit their website?
 Provide a voiceover?
-Provide financial, legal or business consulting?
+Provide financial, legal, or business consulting?